nriley/OpenInNewTab/README.md

 NewsBlur Open in New Tab
 ========================

-Safari 10 and later no longer support the method that the [NewsBlur](https://www.newsblur.com/) Web app uses to open stories in tabs.
+Safari 10 and later no longer support the method by which the [NewsBlur](https://www.newsblur.com/) Web app opens stories in new tabs.
 This extension gives NewsBlur the ability to do so again.

 For Safari 10 and 11, [download the extension](https://raw.githubusercontent.com/nriley/OpenInNewTab/master/NewsBlurOpenInNewTab.safariextz) from this site.